 Feedback and development

-The updated version of the free Digital Benchmarks tool is now available for download from the link below.
+The updated version of the free Digital Benchmarks tool is now available for download from this page.
 This has been updated following consultation with the sector.
 As with all of our work, we will continue to review it and gather responses from our users.
 Should you require assistance with rolling out your digital strategy using the tool please do not hesitate to contact Collections Trust staff for advice.

-All feedback or enquires related to the tool should be sent to us via email .
+All feedback or enquiries related to the tool should be sent to us via email.

 Clicking the link on this page will allow you to download this resource as an XLS file.